tadashi-aikawa/docs-obsidian-various-complements-plugin/docs/4. Options/4.1. Main/⚙️ Min number of words for trigger.md

 ## Notes

-It needs to simultaneously set a [[⚙️Max number of words as a phrase]] option.
+It needs to simultaneously set a [[⚙️ Max number of words as a phrase]] option.

 ## Related issues